MatthijsvdWielen/firely-docs-simplifier/getting_started/simplifierProjects.rst

 Issues
 ------
 On the ``Issues`` tab you can leave your issues regarding the project.
 Note that this tab is not visible in all projects.
-The `Issue Tracker <issue_tracker>`_ is a paid functionality that allows project members to collect feedback from other project members or (depending on the project settings) other Simplifier users.
+The :ref:`Issue Tracker <issue_tracker>` is a paid functionality that allows project members to collect feedback from other project members or (depending on the project settings) other Simplifier users.

 Dependencies
 ------------